wp-plugins/woocommerce-product-faqs/README.txt

 This plugin is currently incompatible with Disqus.
 For now, you will have to pick between these two plugins.

+= When I click "View" or "Preview", the FAQ never shows up/is highlighted! =

+This plugin is currently incompatible with the 404 Redirected plugin.
+This plugin causes $_GET parameters to be stripped from the url.

 == Screenshots ==

 1. Upon submission of a question